ABCRepository/Repository/README.md

 **3.** Implemented risk-based strategy RiOT using Q-learning to drive model execution, model evolution, and co-simulation.

 **4.** conduct an empirical evaluation to assess the cost-effectiveness of the strategy by comparing it with three comparision baselines, i.e., random strategy
 (RT ), a coverage-based greedy strategy (COT ), and a start-of-art RL-based approach DeepCollision.
-Results show that RiOT significantly outperforms COT and RT in discovering risky behaviours and COT performs the best in generating diverse scenarios.
-Moreover, REMEDY with RiOT can generate scenarios that lead to a collision earlier, have higher overall collision velocity, and are more diverse, as compared with DeepCollision.
+Results show that RiOT outperforms RT and COT in dis- covering risky ADS behaviours, while COT performs the best in exploring more diverse behaviours.
+Regarding behavious diversity, COT achieved the best performance, RiOT performed the worst, and REMEDY outperforms DeepCollision.

-**5.** implemented REMEDY with the three strategies (i.e., RiOT, COT and RT) that support model execution and evolution as a prototype.
+**5.** implemented REMEDY with the three strategies (i.e., RiOT, COT, and RT) that support model execution and evolution as a prototype.

 ## Overview of REMEDY ##
 An overview of REMEDY is shown here.
 REMEDY aims to execute executable test models (in SysML state machines) deployed on SysML-based modelling and model execution environment Papyrus and